 Cumberland Lodge Lecture

-The Cumberland Lodge Lecture series is part of our programme of charitable work to inspire leaders and influencers in society to work towards more tolerant, peaceful and inclusive societies.
+The Cumberland Lodge Lecture series is part of our programme of charitable work to inspire leaders and influencers in society to work towards more peaceful, open and inclusive societies.

 An invited audience of between 60-80 senior and public figures, including parliamentarians, academics and chief executives, and the PhD Scholars that Cumberland Lodge supports, gather to hear from a renowned speaker on a topic of national or international social importance.